cpvalente/ontime/README.md

 This is done by reaching the ontime server at the _default port 4001_ eg: `localhost:4001` or `192.168.1.3:4001`
 <br />
-You can then use the Ontime logo in the top left corner to select the desired view.
+You can then use the menu in the top left corner to select the desired view.
-The logo will be initially hidden until there is mouse interaction.
+The menu will be initially hidden until there is mouse interaction.

 In the case of unattended machines or automation, it is possible to use different URL to recall individual views and extend view settings using the URL aliases feature